 Of course, as its name suggests, this is a business card that the National Bank provides.
 Here’s a look at its fees and features:

 There’s no annual fee on this card, and there’s a minimum credit limit of $1,000.
-There’s also an annual turnover of more than $1,000,000.
+There’s also an annual turnover of more than $2,000,000.

 This is a card for anyone who wants to enjoy the low interest rate of a line of credit, and it’s one of the more unique cards on our National Bank credit cards review.
-If you link your card to your current account then you get overdraft protection, which is a nice feature.
-And you can issue cheques to make payments for your company.

-You can apply for pre-authorized debit to allow your National Bank, as well as other payments to be automatically withdrawn from your account so that you don’t miss payments and have to pay late fees.
 And there are no fees if you want to get an additional card.
 Here’s a look at some of the other fees and features we found on the Mastercard Business Line while writing our National Bank credit cards review:

 The Mastercard Platinum Business Card is a good idea for anyone who wants a business card with lots of rewards.
 We found that this card has several features and promotions.